TomekTarczynski/Tutorial/Presentation.md

 **Highlighting**

-* If one of the categories is the most important then highlight it with a color and change the color of all others into grey
+* If one of the categories is the most important then highlight it with a color and change the color of all others into gray

 <p align="center">
 <img src="https://exceloffthegrid.com/wp-content/uploads/2017/03/Automatically-update-bar-chart-final.png">